 The second to last column is the raw score of the model.
 Due to the high mislabeling in our training data, it does not have any interpretation (even the sign does not have an interpretation).
 The higher the raw C score the more predicted to be deleterious.
 If you want to do a non-parametric test between sets of variants, we recommend using this raw C-score (see above).
 If you want to put a cutoff on deleteriousness, we recommend the last column (scaled C-score) as it has some interpretation by relating the raw C-score to the raw C-scores of all possible substitutions in the human genome.

 If you would like to apply a cutoff on deleteriousness, e.g. to identify potentially pathogenic variants, we would suggest to put a cutoff somewhere between 10 and 20.
-Maybe at 15, as this also happens to be the median value for all possible canonical splice site changes and non-synonymous variants.
+Maybe at 15, as this also happens to be the median value for all possible canonical splice site changes and non-synonymous variants in CADD v1.0.
 However, there is not a natural choice here -- it is always arbitrary.
 We therefore recommend integrating C-scores with other evidence and to rank your candidates for follow up rather than hard filtering.

 I checked the "include underlying annotation in output", what information do I get?
 Why are there multiple lines per variant?